Alicia-Hong/AliciaJacksonPhD_ContextBridge_Corpus/README.md

 ## Data Processing and Model Training

-The `data_processing` directory contains Python scripts used for preprocessing the raw data.
-The `model_training` directory includes the code used to train the model, along with any necessary configuration files.
+The `training_data` directory contains preprocessed training data and metadata used for the model and statistical analysis.
+The `model_training` directory includes the python scripts used to train the model, along with any necessary configuration files.

 The Data Training and Analysis Summaries are documented here: https://docs.google.com/spreadsheets/d/e/2PACX-1vS5Li6R9VDZmwwG8IvEriaiUVWVm06zfYEfswDaTmfLm7ozSFYuY09vCEtDII-IqpSm-jAXU0y2m-2x/pubhtml